re:vision logo

 1. Replication

-Our main goal is to replicate impactful findings from image-related neuroscience on a broader fMRI dataset.
+Our main goal is to test the robustness of findings from image-related neuroscience.
+Do they replicate on a broader fMRI dataset?

 2. Generalization

-Our secondary goal is to specifically test if these findings generalize to the full image distribution of LAION-fMRI, while removing potential overlap.
+Our second goal is to specifically test which of these findings generalize to the full image distribution of LAION-fMRI and remain robust across image distributions.

 Comprehensive Image Sampling